 Flutter security strategy is based on five key pillars:

-- Identify: Track & prioritize key security risks by identifying core assets, key threats and vulnerabilities.
+- Identify: Track and prioritize key security risks by identifying core assets, key threats, and vulnerabilities.

 - Protect: Eliminate risks by mitigating known vulnerabilities and protect critical assets against source threats.

 - Respond: Define processes to report, triage, and respond to vulnerabilities or attacks.

 - Recover: Build capabilities to contain and recover from an incident with minimal impact.

 Before reporting a security vulnerability found by a static analysis tool, consider checking our list of known false positives.

 the steps you took to create the issue,

 affected versions, and if known, mitigations for the issue.